 1. You End Up Having Feelings

-On some occasions, confessing your feeling to your guy best friend might pay off.
+On some occasions, confessing your feelings to your guy best friend might pay off.
 They could feel the same way, and then the friendship can blossom into what you hope for.
 However, for some, they may feel it's better to be safe than sorry.
-Personally, I know I would never want to risk losing a friend over feeling of attraction that might not be mutual.
+Personally, I know I would never want to risk losing a friend over feelings of attraction that might not be mutual.

-I will admit that I've had feeling for my guy friend before.
+I will admit that I've had feelings for my guy friend before.
 I've never been good at expressing my feelings; I prefer to just 'feel' them, if that makes sense.